EnterpriseDB/barman/doc/barman.1.md

         *IMPORTANT:* executing a CHECKPOINT might increase I/O load on a PostgreSQL server.
 Use this option with care.

+    --archive
+    :   Wait for one xlog file to be archived.
+        If after a defined amount of time (default: 30 seconds) no xlog file is archived, Barman will teminate with failure exit code.

+    --archive-timeout *TIMEOUT*
+    :   Specifies the amount of time in seconds (default: 30 seconds) the archiver will wait for a new xlog file to be archived before timing out.

 receive-wal *SERVER_NAME*
 :   Start the stream of transaction logs for a server.
     The process relies on `pg_receivexlog` to receive WAL files